 I do offer a somewhat reduced rate per session for women who elect twice weekly psychotherapy appointments.
 Please feel free to inquire about this during our initial phone consultation if this is something that is of interest to you.

-Since I’m currently offering exclusively online therapy services, I’m accepting online payment through the Simple Practice teletherapy platform by credit card or debit card.
+I accept online payment through the Simple Practice therapy platform by credit card or debit card.

 I recommend contacting your insurance provider before our first appointment to have a clear understanding of your eligibility and mental health (a.k.a. “behavioral health”) benefits, and to regularly monitor any changes to your coverage in order to prevent any billing-related surprises later on.
 As your therapist, I am interested and invested in all aspects of your health, including your financial health.

-I am out of network with all insurance companies and so if you have out-of-network behavioral health benefits, services will often be partially covered by your health insurance.
+I am out of network with all insurance companies (with the exception of the United Health Care MSHS Top Tier Network for Mt.
+Sinai Hospital employees only).
+If you have out-of-network behavioral health benefits, services will often be partially covered by your health insurance.
 Usually, after you meet your deductible, your insurance provider will reimburse a percentage of a rate determined by them to be reasonable.
 Most insurance providers cover 60% to 80% of that reasonable rate.
 That rate might be similar to, or different than, my fee, and so I recommend that you check your out-of-network plan for the exact coverage.

 To check your out-of-network benefits, you will need to call the number on the front or the back of your insurance card (member services) and ask them the following questions: